edwardtheharris/k8s-for-contrarian-fools/index.md

 ArchLinux
   [ArchLinux](https://archlinux.org) is lightweight and flexible Linux® distribution that tries to Keep It Simple.

+AWS
+  [AWS](https://aws.amazon.com/) is a formerly innovative and useful collection of services that provides most of the revenue from which the Bezos' fortune is created.
+Like all monopolies or near monopolies it has become far too expensive for far little value.
+Don't use this.

+Azure
+  [Azure](https://azure.microsoft.com/en-us) seems to have become the latest method for MS to demand (DEMAND!) that you use Copilot.
+You shouldn't use Copilot, it will make you dumb and decrease your capacity for genuine understanding of even basic ideas like object permanence.

+ECS
+  [ECS](https://aws.amazon.com/ecs/?nc2=type_a) is kind of a first-draft version of Kubernetes, which is to say (even ten years on): half baked, feature-incomplete, too expensive, and for all but the simplest use cases almost entirely devoid of utility.

+EKS
+  [EKS](https://aws.amazon.com/eks/?nc2=type_a) is the admission by {term}`AWS`
+  that {term}`ECS` was a total failure and they lost the betamax/vhs style brand war to Google's Kubernetes team.
+It's implementation is poor, Amazon seems to be insisting that you run the important parts of it on your own infrastructure, and has so little understanding of Kubernetes as a managed service that they can't even provide a believable estimate for the monthly cost of a cluster.
+Also don't use this.

 etcd
   [etcd](https://etcd.io) is a strongly consistent, distributed key-value